Danny Pralgo - President / Director of Instruction & Coaching

 Jay Andrews - Chief Financial Officer / Office, Human Resources & Events Administrator

-Andrews has coached baseball for over 14 years.
+Andrews has coached baseball for over 15 years.
 His first five years were spent coaching recreational and all-star ball at East Side Baseball.
 Andrews then spent nine years at East Cobb Baseball where his teams have won multiple national, state, and local titles.
 Among the many coaching highlights, three teams specifically are to note: East Cobb Bulldogs, East Cobb Stallions, East Cobb Yankees.
 In 2001, Andrews coached the the East Cobb Bulldogs which was the first 8U team at East Cobb Baseball.
 The Bulldogs were the USSSA and AAU State Champions, as well as the Dizzy Dean World Series Champions and Runner Up at the AAU Nationals.
 In 2005, Andrews was a coach for the East Cobb Stallions (12U).
 This team was the USSSA State Champion, the NABF National Champion, and reached the Elite 8 at Cooperstown, losing a close quarter final game to the eventual champion from the state of Washington.
-Finally, in 2007, Andrews was the head coach of the East Cobb Yankees (14U).
+In 2007 Andrews was the head coach of the East Cobb Yankees (14U).
 The Yankees went on to be the USSSA State Champions, NABF State Champions and the AAU State Runner Up.
 The team also won the USYBA World Series.
 Finally, Jay has coached baseball and fast pitch softball for over 5 years for teams participating in the Maccabi Games, where these teams have won 2 gold, 1 silver and 1 bronze medal.